-(1) With the ventilator powered on and source gas connected and set to 50 psig, press an available Activity Button on the ventilator.
-The top of the touch screen should display a Low Gas Pressure Alarm and you $\overline{}$ Button on the ventilator.
-The top of the touch screen should display a Low Gas Pressure Alarm and you should hear a sequence of three tones.

-- Allow the ventilator to continue to alarm.
-After 70 seconds, the alarm should sound with an additional buzzer and the breath light indicator will illuminate red to indicate the alarm has not been silenced. - Power off the ventilator.
+- 1. With the ventilator powered on and the source gas connected and set to 50 psig, press an available Activity Button on the ventilator.
+The top of the touch screen should display a Low Gas Pressure Alarm and you should hear a sequence of three tones. - 2.
+Allow the ventilator to continue to alarm.
+After 70 seconds, the alarm should sound with an additional buzzer and the the breath light indicator will illuminate red to indicate the alarm has not been silenced. - 3.
+Power off the ventilator.